More Medications Facts

 Initial side effects

 CNS side effects may be minimized by initial slow titration or small reductions in other medications with sedative effects.
-These effects ususally diminish over time.
+These effects usually diminish over time.

 Topiramate withdrawal